 Introduction to PostgreSQL ORDER BY

 When we receive data from a table using a select query, it will return a row in an unspecified order.
-To sort this data using specified order, we need to use order by clause in the select query to retrieve data from a table; we have to use ASC or DESC order to sort data in the specified order; this clause is used to sort data in ascending and descending order in PostgreSQL.
-We can use one or more column in order by clause to sort data in ascending or descending order, but we make sure that this column is present in that table.
+To sort this data using specified order, we need to use order by Clause in the select query to retrieve data from a table; we have to use ASC or DESC order to sort data in the specified order; this Clause is used to sort data in ascending and descending order in PostgreSQL.
+We can use one or more columns in order by Clause to sort data in ascending or descending order, but we ensure this column is in that table.

 Syntax: